 - On where things are headed.
 “I haven’t the faintest idea as to whether stocks will be higher or lower a month, or a year, from now.
 What is likely however, is that the market will move higher, perhaps substantially so, well before either sentiment or the economy turns.”

-How did things work out for Mr. Buffett?
+How did things work out for Buffett after 2008?

-Over the short-term, things didn’t go so well.
-From the day Buffett announced his intentions to the American public, his purchases would get pummeled.
-In fact, the S&P 500 would go on to drop another 20% before bottoming.
-That said, this didn’t cause Buffett to flinch as he knew he couldn’t predict short-term market movements.
+Over the short term, things didn’t go so well.
+From the day Buffett announced his intentions to ‘buy the dip’ on October 16, 2008, his purchases would get pummeled.
+In fact, the S&P 500 Index would go on to drop another 20% before bottoming.
+That said, Buffett didn’t flinch.
+He kept doing his research and looking for undervalued companies as he knew he couldn’t predict short-term market movements.

 What buying low looks like in practice

-Source: RBC GAM, Bloomberg, Morningstar.
-Buffett’s cumulative return is S&P 500 TR CAD from October 16, 2008 to January 31, 2022.
+Source: RBC Global Asset Management, Bloomberg, Morningstar.
+S&P 500 Total Return Index in CAD.
+Cumulative return from October 16, 2008 to May 30, 2025.
 An investment cannot be made directly into an index.
 The graph does not reflect transaction costs, investment management fees or taxes.
 If such costs and fees were reflected, returns would be lower.
 Past performance is not a guarantee of future results.

 When markets move, you may wonder if it’s time to buy or sell investments.
 Investor bias can impact these decisions.
 A financial advisor can help you make choices that will support your long-term goals and plans.